Ising model on random triangulations of the disk: phase transition: Introduction

-The proposition \ref{prop:orderparam intro} has the following geometric interpretation: For $\nu\in (1,\nu_c)$, the peeling process starting from the \< edge on the left of the root $\rho$ drifts to the left.
-This process also follows the left-most interface starting from $\rho$.
-This essentially tells that the left-most interface in the local limit stays near the infinite \< boundary segment, hitting it almost surely infinitely many times.
-Similarly, the right-most interface starting from the right of $\rho$ drifts to the right following the \+ boundary.
-Since $\EE_\infty(X_1)+\EE_\infty(Y_1)=0$, these two interfaces have the same geometry up to reflection.
-Thus, iterating the peeling process consistently reveals that the local limit has a percolation-like interface geometry.
-For $\nu\in [\nu_c,\nu)$, the peeling process explores an interface which drifts to infinity and hits the boundary only finitely many times.
-The fact that this drift is increasing in $\nu$ means that the lower the temperature is, the faster the interface tends to the infinity.
-In fact, it is also shown that if $\nu\in (\nu_c,\infty)$, the peeling process approaches a neighborhood of the infinity in a finite time almost surely.
+When $\nu\in (1,\nu_c)$, due to the fact that $\EE_\infty^\nu(X_1)=-\EE_\infty^\nu(Y_1)>0$, the peeling process starting from the \< edge on the left of $\rho$ drifts to the left.
+This exploration also follows the left-most interface starting from $\rho$, which stays near the infinite \< boundary segment hitting it almost surely infinitely many times.
+Similarly, the right-most interface starting from $\rho$ and explored via a peeling exploration starting from the edge on the right of $\rho$ drifts to the right following the \+ boundary.
+Since $\EE^\nu_\infty(X_1)+\EE^\nu_\infty(Y_1)=0$, these two interfaces have the same geometry up to reflection.
+Using this property, we will construct a peeling algorithm under which the peeling process explores the half-plane in layers, with a starting point alternating between \< and \+ edges.
+The new peeling exploration obtained in this way reveals that the local limit constructed via this peeling process has a percolation-like interface geometry.
+On the contrary, if $\nu\in [\nu_c,\infty)$, the peeling process explores an interface which drifts towards the infinity $\rho^\dagger$ after hitting the boundary only finitely many times.
+The fact that this drift is increasing in $\nu$ means that the lower the temperature is, the less the interface hits the boundary and the faster the interface tends to the infinity.
+In fact, it is also shown that if $\nu\in (\nu_c,\infty)$, the peeling process approaches a neighborhood of $\rho^\dagger$ in a finite time almost surely.